<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 While the UK has been treated as a member of the EEA during the period of transition, this will cease on 1 January 2021.
 This will affect UK companies and individuals that have a registered company in Ireland using a UK resident director.
 As of 1 January 2021, they will be without an EEA resident director.

-If you do not have a Section 137 Bond in place it is a criminal offence not to have at least one EEA-resident director of an Irish-registered company.
+Failing to have a Section 137 Bond in place is a criminal offence if your Irish-registered company does not have at least one EEA-resident director.

 New Companies - When should you apply for the Section 137 Bond